cvilas/guidance/product/product.md

   - Hire UX experts to lead product development beyond technical proof of concept (TRL3).
   - Simplify workflows and user interactions required to achieve a goal with our product
 - Simplify the tech stack
-- Always have a plan B for high risk R&D. Implement the easier/obvious solution first and deliver, while the harder/better solution matures over time.
+- Always have a plan B for high risk R&D.
 - Most progress happens at system integration and delivery time, _after_ we think we are done.
 Build up the energy in the dev team for this phase of work